 Step 3: Put the ingredients in a quart-sized jar and add the cayenne pepper.
 Cover with apple cider vinegar.
 Add the citrus and rosemary.

-Step 4: Shake the jar and leave out of direct sunlight for about 1 month.
+Step 4: Shake the jar and leave it out of direct sunlight for about one month.
 Mark the date on your calendar so you don’t forget.

 Step 5: After a month, strain and add honey to taste.
 Drinking an ounce or so a day is a good place to start.